alexeykuz-sys/MyRecipe-MS3/README.md

 # Design Choices

-When designing website I took inspiration for colours and fonts from the game Memory.
-The application is using colours and fonts scientifically proven to help users to learn and stimulate their cognitive functions.
+When designing website I took inspiration from various recipe websites like BBCGoodFood and AllRecipes.
+The website was adapted to fit user requirements.
 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#fonts)Fonts

 I have used Google Fonts to determine the best fonts suitable for each part of the website, I.e. Logo, Menu and Body information.